Henna coloring is one of the most popular coloring capillary techniques. But is it possible to do a chemical coloring after henna?

 The yellow of the bleaching powder and the blue of the indigo will inevitably give a green color .

-If you want to switch back to coloring after henna, or to bleach after coloring , entrust your hair to a biocolourist expert.
+If you wish to switch back to the coloring chemical after hennaor color your hair after a 100% plant-based coloring , entrust your hair to an expert organic colorist.

 Benefit from a tailor-made diagnosis in all our Biocoiff' salons.